German invasion of Denmark (1940): Amalienborg and capitulation

-The decision to stand down and disarm the Royal Guard caused great frustration among the Guardsmen, who firmly believed that they could successfully expel the Germans from the capital.
+The decision to stand down and disarm the Royal Guard caused outrage among the Guardsmen, who firmly believed that they could successfully expel the Germans from the capital.
 This frustration boiled over into an uproar, during which the Guardsmen attempted to rearm themselves to launch a direct assault on Kastellet, where the Germans had positioned their temporary headquarters.
 However, the officers argued that even if the Guardsmen were able to drive out the initial German troops, more overwhelming forces would inevitably arrive soon after.
 As a result of these discussions, the Guardsmen eventually abandoned their efforts to resist the Germans.